FabianHertwig/FabianHertwig.github.io/docs/_posts/2023-03-25-first-principles-thinking.md

 # Conclusion

 In conclusion, first principles thinking is a powerful and transformative approach to problem-solving that has been employed by some of the most brilliant minds in history, including Aristotle, Isaac Newton, and Elon Musk.
 This way of thinking transcends disciplines and can be applied to various aspects of life, from philosophy and physics to business and everyday challenges.

-By breaking down complex problems into their fundamental components, challenging assumptions, and working from the ground up, first principles thinking enables us to develop innovative and effective solutions that may defy conventional wisdom.
 By cultivating this mindset and applying it in our own lives, we can unlock our own potential for creative problem-solving and embark on a journey of continuous growth and learning.

 ## References
 [^way_of_thinking_ted]: Elon explains first principles thinking at TED: https://youtu.be/IgKWPdJWuBQ?t=1096